Earth Talk

 What is the Earth Talk community podcast?
 This is in development.
 It will consist of interviews with inspiring practitioners engaging people in creative ways with Earth Crisis issues.
 Some interviews will be live – with an audience of the Earth Talk community, enabling wider discussion.
 The podcast will be available on 10 channels.

 Do I have to renew my membership?
 No. It is a one-off cost.
 You can leave the group voluntarily, but you won’t be ejected.
-You can pay an extra £125 to take part in courses.

 How are access and safeguarding needs met?
 For safeguarding reasons, the course is suited to adults (aged 18 and above).
 The online sessions take place in Google Meet and transcriptions are provided.
 In the book, the diagrams are text-described.
 If you would like to ask any questions or share access needs, please get in touch.